The Importance of Décor Styling

 For smaller décor pieces, if the client is a reader, stacking books on shelving and coffee tables would be appropriate.
 With families, we typically use a lot of picture frames to give color and personality to the home, which also allows them to display family photos.
 We also highly recommend adding plant life to areas.
-It immediately creates of homey, soften feel.
+It immediately creates a homey, soft feel.